-- File URL - If you want to upload the document file directly to your Media Library then enter its current location here.
-For example, if the file is currently stored on Dropbox and you want to upload it to the WordPress Media Library then you would enter the Dropbox URL
+- File URL - If you want to upload the document file directly to your Media Library then enter its URL here.
+The URL must link to the file itself and not a webpage, e.g. https://www.website.com/my-file.pdf.

 - Direct URL - Enter a URL here (e.g. https://google.com) if you want to link to a document in a third party location, instead of uploading it directly to your Media Library - for example, if the document is a YouTube video then you would add the YouTube link here.

 - Featured Image URL - If you want to include an image of each document (either in the 'image' column of the document library or on the single document page) then add the URL of its current location here.
+This must be an image file type which is supported by your WordPress installation such as PNG or JPG.
 It will then be uploaded to the Media Library and set as the featured image for the document.

 - File Size - You only need to import the file sizes if you are linking to externally hosted documents, e.g. on Dropbox.
 If you are uploading documents directly to the Media Library then the file size will be calculated automatically.